schickling/chromeless/README.md

 ### There are 2 ways to use Chromeless

 1. Running Chrome on your local computer
-2. Running Chrome on AWS Lambda and control it remotely
+2. Running Chrome on AWS Lambda and controlling it remotely

 ![](http://imgur.com/2bgTyAi.png)